Non-Abelian Chern band in rhombohedral graphene multilayers

 In Fig.~\ref{fig:NA_QSH}, we compare the band structure (left), local charge density (middle), and local spin texture (right) for (a) the non-Abelian state and (b) the QSH state in the 5-layer system without $V_{\rm{hBN}}$, which are marked by red and green stars, respectively, in Fig.~\ref{fig:PhaseDiagram}.
-The non-Abelian state [Fig.~\ref{fig:NA_QSH}(a)] is an integer Chern insulator characterized by two completely spin-degenerate bands with a single valley sector.
-Due to the double degeneracy, the system possesses a $2\times 2$ matrix-valued non-Abelian Berry curvature, whose momentum-space integral yields the total Chern number $C=-1$.
+The non-Abelian phase [Fig.~\ref{fig:NA_QSH}(a)] is an integer Chern insulator characterized by two completely spin-degenerate bands with a single valley sector.
+The Chern number for these degenerate bands can be evaluated by integrating the $2\times 2$ matrix-valued non-Abelian Berry curvature over the BZ \cite{fukui2005chern}, and that for the filled band doublet is found to be $C=-1$.
 If the two bands are filled in the opposite valley $K'$ instead, the total Chern number and the magnetic winding number both flip their signs.
 The charge density $\rho(\bm{r})$ in the middle panel shows a nearly uniform distribution.
 In the rightmost panel, the color map represents the spin-density component $S_z$, while the arrow represents $S_x$ and $S_y$.
 The $S_x$, $S_y$ and $S_z$ exhibit sinusoial modulations along three directions with 120$^\circ$ rotations.
 As a whole,the spin texture exhibits a skyrmionic distribution with a magnetic winding number of $+2$.
 Here, we globally rotate the spin axes in an appropriate manner to reveal the symmetric stripe patterns in $S_x$, $S_y$, and $S_z$ shown in Fig.~\ref{fig:NA_QSH}(a).

 In contrast, the QSH state [Fig.~\ref{fig:NA_QSH}(b)] has one spin-polarized Chern band in each valley with $C = \pm 1$, resulting in a total Chern number of zero.
 It exhibits significant spatial modulation in the charge density and a collinear spin texture with $S_x=S_y=0$.
 This corresponds to a superposition of two anomalous Hall crystals with $|C| = 1$: one with spin up and the other with spin down~\cite{dong2024anomalous}.
 In the present calculation, the QSH state is degenerate in energy with the QAH state, which consists of two valley-polarized $|C| = 1$ bands.
 It was shown that the QSH state is slightly more stable than the QAH state~\cite{kudo2024quantum}.